Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Proof of Theorem and

 Note that the control on $R_N(t)$ is simple enough that it will actually be used implicitly in the rest many times, and that the $iv)$ is a simple consequence of the $iii)$.
 In fact, in that proposition the crucial estimates are the $ii)$ and $iii)$.

-Remark also that in the case of very singular interaction force ($\alpha\geq 1$) with cut-off - in short $(S^\alpha_m)$ conditions - the control on minimal distance $d_N$ and therefore the control on $\dENinf$ are useless, so that the only interesting inequality is the second one.
+Remark also that in the case of very singular interaction force ($\alpha\geq 1$) with cut-off - in short $(S^\alpha_m)$ conditions~\eqref{eq:Ckappa'} - the control on minimal distance $d_N$ and therefore the control on $\dENinf$ are useless, so that the only interesting inequality is the second one.